aybassiouny/mahdytech/content/blog/vtune/index.md

 ![Traversal](./rowcolumnarrays.jpg)
 <center>Source: <a href=https://craftofcoding.wordpress.com/2017/02/03/column-major-vs-row-major-arrays-does-it-matter/>craftofcoding</a></center>

-When element `1` is read, adjacent elements `2` and `3` are brought into cache, which comes in handy when we access them next, as we don't need to do a memory access again.
-However, in a column-major access pattern we lose this advantage, as after we bring `2` and `3` we don't access them and access `4` instead, and bring its neighbors: `5` and `6`, then, oops, we don't use that either and access `7`.
+When element `1` is read, adjacent elements `2` and `3` are brought into the cache, which comes in handy as we access them next.
+However, a column-major pattern accesses `4` afterwards, not utilizing `2` or `3` that we already have in cache, and incurring an additional memory access.

+> Note that the above is a toy sample, and there need be more than 3 elements per row, otherwise the whole array could be cached.

-### How Fast is This
+### How Slow is This

-In order to test the effects of array access pattern, I made a tiny app that builds an array, then tries to sum its elements 1000 times, so as to emulate a real CPU effort without creating a humongous array.
-I created two versions, one with row-major and one with column-major access for the array as shown above.
+In order to test the effects of array access pattern, I used a tiny app that builds an array, then tries to sum its elements 1000 times, so as to emulate a real CPU load.
+I created two versions, one with row-major and one with column-major access for the array, code for both is on [github](https://github.com/aybassiouny/mahdytech/tree/master/content/blog).
+Then, I ran both examples for varying array sizes:

 <canvas class="js-chart" width="400" height="400" data-chart="
     {